paolobrasolin/blog/_posts/2014-09-04-transfinite-formal-power-series.md

 ---
-title: Transfinite formal power series
 latex: mathjax
 language: en
+title: Transfinite formal power series
 excerpt: >
   Polynomials are for weaklings and we long for a generalization -- well, I do.
 Therefore I've jotted down some thoughts on a lazy afternoon.
 ---

-# Transfinite formal power series

-Polynomials are for weaklings and we long for a generalization -- well, I do.
-Therefore I've jotted down some thoughts on a lazy afternoon.

 ## Foundation